JenteOttie/Goose_Genomics/BeanGoose/Machine Learning.md

 &nbsp;

 ## Comparing result with another statistic
-To check the reliability and benefit of using a machine learning approach over other statistics to find introgressed regions, I will compare the machine learning result with Gmim.
+To check the reliability and benefit of using a machine learning approach over other statistics to find introgressed regions, I will compare the machine learning result with Gmin.
 This statistic was introduced by Anthony Geneva and colleagues (see paper [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0118621)) and is essentially the ratio between the minimum and mean Dxy.
 A low ratio points to introgression.

 Gmin is calculated during the machine learning analyses, so I can just use that data.
 To set a significance threshold, I use the Gmin from simulated data (see above) and compare the distribution of a scenario without gene flow with my results.
 This is done with the R-script below.
 ```R